How to Build An Effective Jazz Guitar Practice Routine

 Far too often I see students who can rip through chords, scales, patterns, licks etc on their own, but freeze up when they get into a playing situation where they have to create music on the spot.

 The easy solution to this problem is to practice making music.

 The next time you learn anything new, it could be a lick, scale pattern, arpeggio fingering, anything, get it under your fingers and then immediately start to improvise with this concept.

 It might not sound great at first, but you’ll notice that you will not only be internalizing this idea, you’ll also be increasing your improvisational skills at the same time.

-Improvising is also fun, so it brings an extra dose of enjoyment to our practice routine, which can often be lacking if we spend all our time running scales and patterns instead of creating music.
+It brings an extra dose of enjoyment to our practice routine, which can often be lacking if we spend all our time running scales and patterns instead of creating music.